-Sergeant Joseph Beckett Thompson (566058) served in the Royal Air Force during World War Two.
+Sergeant Joseph Beckett Thompson (566058) served in the Royal Air Force during the Second World War.
 He was the son of Thomas Thompson and Sarah Thompson of Magheragall Co.
 Antrim.

-He attended Lisburn Junior Technical High School before joining the RAF as an Aircraft Apprentice in September 1932.
+He attended Lisburn Junior Technical High School before joining the Royal Air Force as an Aircraft Apprentice in September 1932.
 By August 1935, he passed out as a qualified fitter.
 In the following years, he undertook pilot training and gained his wings.
-At the outbreak of war in September 1939, Thompson served as a Pilot with RAF 25 Squadron at RAF Northolt, London.
+At the outbreak of the Second World War in September 1939, Thompson served as a Pilot with RAF 25 Squadron at RAF Northolt, London.

-Aircraftman EJ Toy and Civilian Radar Engineer Mr. DM Gordon of RAF No. 32 Maintenance Unit died in Thompson’s plane.
-The occupants of the other plane; Sergeant E Waite, Sergeant CJ Richardson and Leading Aircraftman T Ward of No 32 Maintenance Unit also died as a result of the collision.
+Aircraftman E.J.
+Toy and Civilian Radar Engineer Mr. D.M.
+Gordon of RAF No. 32 Maintenance Unit died in Thompson’s plane.
+The occupants of the other plane; Sergeant E. Waite, Sergeant C.J.
+Richardson, and Leading Aircraftman T. Ward of RAF No. 32 Maintenance Unit also died as a result of the collision.

 Joseph Beckett Thompson’s grave is in Grave 194 of Magheragall Church of Ireland, Magheragall, Co.
 Antrim.
 His name is on the Lisburn War Memorial, Lisburn, Co.
 Antrim.
 His headstone bears the inscription: